monicaaa/Historical-MV-Death-Rate/README.md

 # Historical-MV-Death-Rate
-Demographic differences in motor vehicle death rates
+This is a Shiny App that visualizes historical demographic differences in motor vehicle death rates.

+This app can be accessed at: https://monicaaa.shinyapps.io/historical-mv-death-rate-/

 Description
 ------